OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### Video card support (3D)

+* Nearly all NVidia GPU's are supported by the Nvidia binary driver.
-* Beginning with the July 2016 experimental release, both Nvidia and Intel GPU's are now supported.
+* Beginning with the July 2016 experimental release, most Intel GPU's are now supported.
-* AMD GPU's are not currently supported (VESA driver only).
+* While AMD GPU's are not currently supported (VESA driver only), development is currently underway to provide 3D support for both legacy and modern AMD GPU's.

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **DOC TEAM NOTE:**
 <div class="well">